Yvand/assemblyinfo-update/README.md

 # AssemblyInfo Update

-Forked in order to set version number only on property `AssemblyFileVersion`.
+Forked in order to set version number only on property `AssemblyFileVersion` and add var `copyright`.

 ## set-version